-A2 Volcano question - need help please!!Watch
+A2 Volcano question - need help please!!Watch this thread

 Outline the formation of hot spots and explain their relationship to plate movement (8 marks)